 As we rose, the men began to mutter to each other in Vietnamese behind me.
-Now, as an Anglo-Australia, my Vietnamese is by no means fluent, but I believe I caught their gist:
+Now, as an Anglo-Australian, my Vietnamese is by no means fluent, but I believe I caught their gist:

 These foreigners, they come into our country and take the best jobs.

 They don’t even bother to learn our language or get to know our culture.

 Why doesn’t she just go back to her own country?

 I was shocked to my core, although I probably shouldn’t have been – I’d certainly observed foreigners to Australia being subjected to similar views with much greater force.
 But it was the first time in my four years in Vietnam that I’d ever felt unwelcome.
 After that encounter, I heard opinions like these expressed with increasing frequency.
 I spoke to various Vietnamese friends about it, and although they tried to comfort me, they did agree that the sentiment was growing, due primarily to the recent enforcement of a new government decree, Decree 46, along with the highly nationalistic discourse used to convey its necessity to the people.